COVID digest: India hits 75% vaccination rate milestone | DW | 30.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Indian Prime Minister Narendra Modi hailed falling COVID cases in some states now that three quarters of adults are double vaccinated.
+Indian Prime Minister Narendra Modi said COVID cases were falling in some states as more and more people get jabs.
 Meanwhile, China sealed off more neighborhoods in Beijing.
 DW has the latest.

 India is second only to the United States in its total number of recorded COVID-19 cases, at around 41 million

-India has double vaccinated 75% of its adult population against COVID-19, the government said on Sunday.
+India has given at least two vaccines against COVID-19 to 75% of its adult population, the government said on Sunday.

-The announcement came as the third wave of the virus, driven by the highly-infectious omicron variant, appeared to be plateauing in some states while still rising in others, particularly in the south.
+The announcement came as the third wave of the virus, driven by the highly-infectious omicron variant, appeared to be plateauing in some states.
+However, cases seemed to still be on the rise in some parts of the country, particularly in the south.

 "The faith of our people in our nation's vaccine is a great source of strength," Prime Minister Narendra Modi said in his monthly radio address, adding: "Now, the number of COVID infections is declining.
 This is a very positive sign."